anushatripathi13/github-pages-with-jekyll/_posts/2022-08-25-my-first-blog-post.md

-This is a new file.
 ---
-title: "Welcome to my blog"
+title: "This is my first Blog post"
 date: 2022-08-25
 ---